osanchezh/employees-hr-ws-app/README.md

 ## Development notes

 JDK used: 1.7
-Time of development: 24 hours
+,Time of development: 24 hours
-Reason of development: Testing EJB on Java 7
+,Reason of development: Testing EJB on Java 7